visgl/deck.gl/docs/layers/README.md

 code, but they are not listed here in the official documentation.

-To use one of the sample layers an application simply needs to copy it into its own source tree, as these layers are not `export`ed by deck.gl.
+To use one of the sample layers an application simply needs to copy it into its own source tree.
+This is necessary because these layers are not included in the deck.gl distribution (i.e. they are not `export`ed by deck.gl).